FiberJW/FiberJW/README.md

 ### こんにちは ✌🏾

 <details>
- <summary>Thanks for visiting my profile!
-As a reward, here's a cute anime girl:</summary>
+ <summary>Thanks for stopping by!
+As a reward, click this to see a cute anime girl 👇🏾</summary>
   <br />
   <img alt="Suzukaze Aoba" src="https://raw.githubusercontent.com/FiberJW/FiberJW/master/banner.gif" />
 </details>